 Is UVM's Secondary Education Graduate Program right for you?

-If you have a bachelor's degree and want to earn a master's degree while gaining licensure to teach in Vermont, our program is design for design for you.
+If you have a bachelor's degree and want to earn a master's degree while gaining licensure to teach in Vermont, our program is designed for you.
 You can fulfill professional education requirements for state licensure through our program.
 Areas of Secondary Education licensure (grades 7-12) at UVM include English, World Languages, Mathematics, Science, and Social Studies.

 Our internships are full-year, hands-on practical experiences that offer a perfect blend of theory and practice.
 Our program places you in high schools working under the mentorship of quality teachers licensed to teach in their disciplines.
 The goal is for you to try out in your internship classrooms some of the great ideas and strategies that you are learning in your courses.